About the Project

 As poets and writers, we were concerned with the exoticized image of Cubans and Cuban Americans that were circulating in the media.
 Cuba was turning into a backdrop for fashionistas.
 A beloved place, a fraught place, that is home to so many of us, both in reality and in our imaginations, was being lost.
 We wanted to recover that home and articulate its meaning in this virtual space.
 And so, our blog was born.

-Neither of us could have imagined that relations with Cuba would deteriorate to the degree that they have under Trumpian rule.
-The negative publicity toward Cuba and the shutdown of most commercial flights to the island have devastated the burgeoning private sector economy.
-It is truly shocking just how much has changed in the last five years.
+Neither of us could have imagined that relations with Cuba would deteriorate to the degree that they did under Trumpian rule.
+The negative publicity toward Cuba and the shutdown of most commercial flights to the island devastated the burgeoning private sector economy.
+It was truly shocking just how much changed as a result.
+Then the pandemic arrived and brought about further shortages, political unrest, and a huge exodus of immigrants crossing into the United States via Mexico.

 Many now view Cuba as a forbidden place, even more distant and unreachable, alone and isolated by the sea once again.
 What bridges can we speak of now?

 In this time of uncertainty, we feel a sense of urgency and wish to reignite this virtual space to offer new reflections, new forms of expression, new commitments to keeping Cuba on our radar.
-As the pandemic brings the world together in unexpected ways, we want to shine a light on Cuba from many perspectives and keep building bridges through stories, testimonies, and reporting.
-After our hiatus, we are back, and looking forward to featuring exciting voices and visions.
+In the aftermath of the pandemic, which brought the world together in unexpected ways, we want to shine a light on Cuba from many perspectives and keep building bridges through stories, testimonies, and reporting.
+We also want to question what bridges mean at this time, and look forward to featuring voices and visions that offer new critical frameworks and creative speculations for the future.

 Thank you so much for joining us in this endeavor.
 We are grateful to all of you who’ve been supportive of our efforts and welcome all of you who are new to our blog.
 We hope you will keep in touch and share your thoughts with us and our readers.